core-wg/oscore-groupcomm/draft-ietf-core-oscore-groupcomm.md

 * What is specified in {{ssec-protect-response}} of this document holds with respect to the following points.

    - The protection of a response when using a different Security Context than the one used to protect the corresponding request.
-That is, the server always protects a response with the Sender Context from its latest Security Context, and establishing a new Security Context resets the Sender Sequence Number to 0 (see {{sec-group-key-management}}).
+That is, the server always protects a response with the Sender Context from its latest Security Context, and establishing a new Security Context resets the Sender Sequence Number to 0.

    - The use of the stored value of the 'kid' and 'kid context' parameters, if the server intends to reply with multiple responses within the long exchange established by the request.

    - The rules for the inclusion of the server's Sender Sequence Number as Partial IV in a response, as used to build the AEAD nonce to protect the response.

-   - The rules for the inclusion of the ID Context (Gid) in the 'kid context' parameter of a response, if the ID Context used for the response differs from the one used to verify the request (see {{sec-group-key-management}}), also for helping the client to synchronize.
+   - The rules for the inclusion of the ID Context (Gid) in the 'kid context' parameter of a response, if the ID Context used for the response differs from the one used to verify the request, also for helping the client to synchronize.

    - The rules for the inclusion of the Sender ID in the 'kid' parameter of a response to a request that was protected in pairwise mode, if the server has obtained a new Sender ID from the Group Manager when individually rekeyed (see {{new-sender-id}}), thus helping the client to synchronize.